 I think Focus sedans don't exist in Germany.
 Overall there are more big cars on the road here and most of them are sedans and pickup trucks.
 Hatchbacks are very rare.
 Almost no one drives small cars.
 Very rarely do you see a Smart, a Fiesta or a Golf.

 I bought a dash cam to play around with and for insurance purposes.
 People here are bad drivers: No signaling, random lane switching, overtaking on the right.
 Something like the TÜV does not exist.
 There are cars driving around where you are surprised they are able to drive at all.
 This also means there is no emission checking.
 I saw couple of cars that emitted pitch-black fumes.
 What the hell.
-Getting a driver's license is very easy, and costs just $30.
-Many don't even have car insurance.
-Phoning while driving is allowed.
-Texting is not.
+Getting a driver's

 In Tennessee, you can film anywhere where people have no reasonable expectation of privacy.
 Which is (almost?) everywhere in public.
 Everywhere else you are allowed to record conversations of where you have at least the consent of one involved party, for example yourself.